cartwrightforeman/retra/README.md

 * In another tab, `npm start`
 * Navigate to `localhost:3000`
 #### Tests
-In order to run the test suite, run `rake` to run the backend tests.
-Run `karma start` and navigate to `localhost:9876` to run the frontend tests.
+For backend tests run `rake`.
+For frontend tests run `karma start` and navigate to `localhost:9876`.